de4a-eu/de4a/README.md

 phase4.dump.outgoing.path=
 # (string) (since v2.0.0-rc3) - the from party ID to be used for outgoing messages.
 Previous versions need to use toop.mem.as4.tc.partyid - starting from RC3 this property is still used as a fallback)
 phase4.send.fromparty.id=egovlab
 # (string) (since 2.0.2) - the AS4 To/PartyId/@type value.
-This is for Domibus compatibility only.
 E.g. urn:oasis:names:tc:ebcore:partyid-type:unregistered
 phase4.send.toparty.id.type=urn:oasis:names:tc:ebcore:partyid-type:unregistered
 # (string) (since 2.0.2) - the AS4 From/PartyId/@type value.
-This is for Domibus compatibility only.
 E.g. urn:oasis:names:tc:ebcore:partyid-type:unregistered
 phase4.send.fromparty.id.type=urn:oasis:names:tc:ebcore:partyid-type:unregistered
 # (string) - an optional folder, where sent responses should be stored.
 If this property is not provided, they are not stored
 phase4.send.response.folder=